michael-spencer31/flask-ball/README.md

 A TSN like baseball website, built using Flask.
 Get's data through the MLB API.

 Hosted at on Render at https://flask-ball.onrender.com/

+Note the first page load may be very slow due to Render's free instance.